CamilleScholtz/reactionair.nl/content/artikelen/they-pee-on-your-leg-and-tell-you-its-raining/index.md

 +++
-title     = "They pee on your leg and tell you it’s raining" subtitle  = "Misbruikers moeten kinderen weerbaar maken tegen misbruik" auteurs   = ["Sanura"] date      = "2021-10-05" rubrieken = ["Cultuur"]
+title    = "They pee on your leg and tell you it’s raining" subtitle = "Misbruikers moeten kinderen weerbaar maken tegen misbruik" auteurs  = ["Sanura"] date     = "2021-10-05" themas   = ["Politiek & Maatschappij"]
 +++